 Raleigh Diabetes Support Group

 The Raleigh Diabetes Support Group will meet from 10:30 a.m. to 12:30 p.m.
 Saturday, May 21, at Milner Church, 1950 New Bern Ave., Raleigh.
 Dr. Robert Milham will talk about how to reverse type 2 diabetes.
-Lunch will be provided at no charge, donations will be accepted.
+Lunch will be provided at no charge, but donations will be accepted.
 Call 919-604-3519 or email firstname.lastname@example.org to register.

 Garner Woman’s Club